CeliaVetter/Face-Mask-Detector-/README.md

 Please read this README before running the code.
 You will find all information in order to run the code below.

 **About**

 This is a project of Matthias Brüderlin (???), Daan Friese (???), Oleg Lukanin (oleg), Celia Vetter (Celia) and Joel Weibel (jowe).
 The project was created for the course Skills: Programming with Advanced Computer Languages at the University of St.Gallen.
-The goal of the project was to create a mask detector based on an existing dataset.
+The goal of the project was to create a face mask detector based on an existing dataset.
 The programm uses machine learning with python.
-The programm can say if somebody is wearing a face mask, either on a live video or on a recorded video and allows the user to save the video with the corresponding results.
+The programm can recognize if somebody is wearing a face mask, either on a live video or on a recorded video and allows the user to save the video with the corresponding results.

 **Pre-requisits**

 This programm is written for Python.
 The following versions have been used to run it:
 1. Python 3.8 from anaconda